lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

 1. Place either the 32-bit or the 64-bit .exe, depending upon your system, in your StartUp folder (I have provided a shortcut).
    You can use the .ahk instead if you have installed AutoHotKey. https://autohotkey.com/

-2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite
+2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite.

+3. IMPORTANT: Open the "Game" folder in the location you just placed it and double-click the "CreateSymbolicLinks.bat" file to run it.
+If you don't do this, in-game build guides will NOT work.

-3. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite
+4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

-4. Reboot your computer or run the .exe you chose from step 1 manually
+5. Reboot your computer or run the .exe you chose from step 1 manually.

 ##Optional:

 1. launch DotA 2 and customize to your liking

-2. ####renable any WinKey shortcuts you have previously disabled by running the .reg file
+2. ####renable all WinKey shortcuts you have previously disabled by running the .reg file (If upgrading from an old version)

 #Customization: